geeknik/my-awesome-stars/topics.md

 ## llm

+- [FareedKhan-dev/all-rl-algorithms](https://github.com/FareedKhan-dev/all-rl-algorithms) - Implementation of all RL algorithms in a simpler way
+- [von-development/awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - A curated list of awesome projects, resources, and tools for building stateful, multi-actor applications with LangGraph 🦜🕸️
+- [johnbean393/Sidekick](https://github.com/johnbean393/Sidekick) - A native macOS app that allows users to chat with a local LLM that can respond with information from files, folders and websites on your Mac without installing any other software.
+Powered by llama.cpp
 - [nobodywho-ooo/nobodywho](https://github.com/nobodywho-ooo/nobodywho) - NobodyWho is a plugin that lets you interact with local LLMs in the Godot game engine, with more plugins in development.
 - [NirDiamant/GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents) - This repository provides tutorials and implementations for various Generative AI Agent techniques, from basic to advanced.
 It serves as a comprehensive guide for building intelligent, interactive AI s
 - [mishushakov/llm-scraper](https://github.com/mishushakov/llm-scraper) - Turn any webpage into structured data using LLMs